matkosoric/Portugal-Math-Classification/README.md

-# Predicting Final Grade in Math in Portugal Schools
+# Predicting Final Grade in Math in Portuguese Schools

 Demonstrating logistic regression with Spark MLlib to predict final grade from various input features.